EpsilonSolutions/netscaler-command-reference/docs/filter/filter-htmlinjectionvariable/filter-htmlinjectionvariable.md

 ##unset filter htmlinjectionvariable

-Use this command to remove filter htmlinjectionvariable settings.Refer to the set filter htmlinjectionvariable command for meanings of the arguments.
+Use this command to remove filter htmlinjectionvariable settings.Refer to the set filter htmlinjectionvariable command for meanings of the arguments.NOTE: This command is deprecated.

 ##Synopsys

-unset filter htmlinjectionvariable &lt;variable> -value

 ##show filter htmlinjectionvariable

 Displays information about HTML injection variables.
+NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-show filter htmlinjectionvariable [&lt;variable>]

 ##Arguments